 In most places, Panamanian locals are friendly and approachable.
 People will usually point out the best way to access the beach and even give you tips if they’re a surfer.
 However, please remember that you are a guest in this country.
 Be courteous to local surfers and help create a positive environment.

-However, in more remote locations you’ll need to bring all the gear.
+In more remote locations, you’ll need to bring all the gear.
 Not only does this include everything for surfing, but also safety supplies.
-If you’re going to be surfing less accessible spots, have a first aid kit and an emergency plan.
+If you’re going to be surfing in less accessible spots, have a first aid kit and an emergency plan.
 A cell phone and GPS device are a good idea as well.